 The variety of styles and tight deadline in this AI aided spot for Waterloo Sparkling Water in 2023 required working with and managing other compositors and effects artists.
-This is a good example of live action editing, match moving, and composting I've done.
+This is a good example of editing, tracking, and composting I've done.

 This shows how we were flexible with the many iterations of AI responding to client feedback.
 It was cutting edge for 2023, but, yes, I had to paint out some six finger hands.
 We also used rotoscoping and 3D match moving in Maya.

-One task was to change the chicken pack label from 13 grams of protein to 15 grams.
+One other task was to change the chicken pack label from 15 grams of protein to 13 grams.
 Two more grams of protein goes by quickly!
 But required every shot with the pack to be revised.

 Compositing / VFX

-I directed and animated "Homage to the 27" for the 80th anniversary of the Chicago 27 Designers and the exhibit “Selling Design: 27 Chicago Designers 1936-1991” at the University of Illinois at Chicago Library in 2017.
+I directed and animated "Homage to the 27" for the 80th anniversary of the Chicago 27 Designers and the exhibit “Selling Design: 27 Chicago Designers 1936-1991” at the University of Illinois at Chicago.
 You can check out the individual designers at this link: http://www.chicagodesignarchive.org/

 Steelcase Global Report involved making a design work for five languages to truly be a global report.
 This was designed in Figma originally, some illustrations tweaked in Adobe Illustrator and then I composited in After Effects, adding sound as well.

-The still above shows that the content had to be designed for flexibility, because not only did the words change but the order, so style templates had to be flexible and standardized on what worked overall.
+The still above shows content designed for flexibility, since not only did the words in translation change but the order, so style templates had to be flexible and standardized on what worked overall.

 For the Ex Populus online game Final Form, I designed logos for each house, added logo effects, audio, and composted all elements using After Effects.